shaunc44/web_crawler_edgar/README.md

 3. Run the scraper:
 `$ scrapy crawl edgar_search -a cik=xxxxxxxxxx`
   a. xxxxxxxxxx will be the valid CIK that you've chosen
+4. Wait about 5 seconds for the crawler to run.
-4. The output file will save in the `shaun_cox_edgar_crawler/edgar` directory.
+5. The output file will save in the `shaun_cox_edgar_crawler/edgar` directory.
   a.
 Example output file: `0001350694.txt`
-5. Now, you can open the .txt file with Excel or the Python CSV module and view all of the holdings including shares and value per holding.
+6. Now, you can open the .txt file with Excel or the Python CSV module and view all of the holdings including shares and value per holding.

 ---